 Saturday, 30 December 2017

 I had some big plans for books I wanted to read this month, so of course I only managed to read two of the five I had laid aside.
 Somehow, I got ill twice this month - the first with a throat/sinus/chest infection and the second, two days before Christmas, with the most horrific stomach bug anyone in my family has ever seen (even my mum was pretty shook).
 Therefore I've spent a lot more time lying down/sleeping/being unable to focus than I had planned on.
-However, the books I did read I ended up really enjoying, and there's always another time for the other books.
+This is what I thought of them.

 The Muse by Jessie Burton